luisparravicini/curate-tl/README.md

  `-r` / `--resume` Reads the tweets from the local cache (`tweets.json`) instead of retrieving them with the api

+`-R` Only deletes RTs

-`-m` Only deletes tweets that are RTs or start mentioning a username
+`-m` Only deletes tweets that start mentioning a username

 `-a PATH` Reads tweets and likes from the [archive downloaded from Twitter](https://help.twitter.com/en/managing-your-account/how-to-download-your-twitter-archive).
 Sometimes, the api doesn't return all the old tweets, so this is a way to access those old tweets.
 Use the path where the zip was decompressed.